rorydpayne/material-ripple/README.md

-app:mrl_rippleDelayClick="true"           // if true, delays calls to OnClickListeners until ripple effect ends app:mrl_rippleBackground="#FFFFFF"        // background under ripple drawable; used with rippleOverlay="false" app:mrl_ripplePersistent="true"           // if true, ripple background color persists after animation, until setRadius(0) is called
+app:mrl_rippleDelayClick="true"           // if true, delays calls to OnClickListeners until ripple effect ends app:mrl_rippleBackground="#FFFFFF"        // background under ripple drawable; used with rippleOverlay="false" app:mrl_ripplePersistent="true"           // if true, ripple background color persists after animation, until setRadius(0) is called app:mrl_rippleCenter="true"               // if true, ripple originates from center of child that has been pressed rather than the location of the press event.
+Default: false
 ```

 Set an `OnClickListener` to `MaterialRippleLayout`: